-Our People focuses on understanding our future capability needs and developing our talent profile to meet the needs of tomorrow's workforce.
-We need to attract and source the right people to enable our future growth.
+Our People focuses on understanding our future capability needs across Orion and our service delivery partners and developing our talent profile to meet the needs of tomorrow's workforce.
+We need to attract and source the right people to enable our future growth, while maintaining a healthy turnover.

 Our Place focuses on creating an environment that supports employee wellbeing and lifts performance by ensuring our workforce reflects the diverse communities we serve and embraces our differences.
-Activity is primarily aligned around our Diversity and Inclusiveness Programme.